stirlo/thegossroom/_posts/2025-08-15-ahead-of-tony-hinchcliffes-first-return-to-madison-square-garden-since-trump-rally-hes-still-not-sorry.md

 - celebrity-gossip
 - scandals
 temperature: 100
-title: "Ahead of Tony Hinchcliffe\u2019s First Return to Madison Square Garden Since\
-  \ Trump Rally, He\u2019s Still Not Sorry"
+title: Ahead of Tony Hinchcliffe’s First Return to Madison Square Garden Since Trump Rally, He’s Still Not Sorry
 ---

 The comedian referenced his controversial Trump rally appearance during a set at The Stand comedy club, on the eve of his two-night stint at MSG.